About Powell

 My Approach and Attitude

 I don't blur, diffuse or otherwise affect my photographs to mimic other art forms.
 Water colors, sketches and oil paintings are the domain of other artists: my photographs look like photographs.
-I present subjects in a manner that reveals the strengths of the art form with continuous tone color, luminosity, and generosity of detail.
+I present subjects in a manner that reveals the strengths of the art form with continuous tones, luminosity, and generosity of detail.

 The Prints